OpenNHM/AvaFrame/docs/moduleCom1DFA.rst

     Thickness is unambiguous: it is measured normal to the slope.

-Release, entrainment and secondary release thickness can be specified in two different ways, 1) directly from the provided input file (shape file or raster file) or 2) through the :py:mod:`com1DFA` configuration file:
+Release, entrainment and secondary release thickness can be specified in two different ways, 1) directly from the provided input file (shape file or raster file) or 2) through the :py:mod:`com1DFA` configuration file (only available if input file is of type shape file):

 1. **Read from input file**: